Miguel Rojas Player Props: Dodgers vs. Reds

 - The pitching staff for the Reds has a collective 9.1 K/9, the ninth-best in the league.

-- The Reds have a 5.01 team ERA that ranks 28th across all league pitching staffs.
+- The Reds' 5.02 team ERA ranks 27th across all league pitching staffs.

-- Reds pitchers combine to allow 76 total home runs at a rate of 1.2 per game (to rank 21st in the league).
+- Reds pitchers combine to surrender 79 total home runs at a clip of 1.3 per game (to rank 22nd in baseball).

-- Williamson makes the start for the Reds, his fifth of the season.
-He is 0-0 with a 4.29 ERA and 18 strikeouts in 21 2/3 innings pitched.

-- The left-hander last pitched on Friday against the Milwaukee Brewers, when he went 6 2/3 innings, allowing two earned runs while giving up five hits.
+- The right-hander last pitched on Saturday against the Milwaukee Brewers, when he went four innings, allowing 10 earned runs while giving up nine hits.

-- The 25-year-old has an ERA of 4.29, with 7.7 strikeouts per nine innings, in four games this season.
-Opponents are hitting .215 against him.

 © 2023 Data Skrive.
 All rights reserved.